 Floating solar has already today been installed in a quantity of ~2.4GWp and is creating major opportunities to scale up solar energy production around the world.
 According to a report from the World Bank, the global potential of floating solar, even under moderate assumptions, is 2000 GWp on man-made reservoirs alone.
 Adding opportunities on near shore, rivers, larger lakes and other locations so far not feasible for current mainstream floating solar technology; the potential becomes enormous!
 Due to Ocean Sun’s patented technology and its many benefits a substantial share of future installations will be on our platform.

 Our design is inspired by nature.
 The giant water lilly, Victoria Amazonica, sits on the water surface just like our floater.
 Both are anchored to the seabed.
 Both thrive in the sunlight.
 Plant cells versus solar cells.
 Photosynthesis versus photovoltaics.

 A thin polymer membrane is used to carry the PV modules.
-This represents the minimum use of materials to achieve the required buoyancy.
-The amount of materials is what determines the lowest theoretical cost of a floating PV installation.
-The cost structure greatly affects the levelized cost of energy.
+This gives the minimum use of materials to achieve the required buoyancy.
+The amount of materials is what determines the lowest theoretical cost of a floating PV installation, which greatly affects the levelized cost of energy.

 WIND AND WAVE RESISTANT